 Also of interest is that Concord has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Concord are very well educated compared to the average community in the nation: 35.92% of adults in Concord have a bachelor's degree or even advanced degree.
+The population of Concord is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.92% of adults in Concord have a bachelor's degree or even advanced degree.

 The per capita income in Concord in 2010 was $30,427, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $121,708 for a family of four.
 However, Concord contains both very wealthy and poor people as well.